anhtdang92/Curstar/README.md

 ## ⚙️ Dependencies and Installation
 **VRAM requirement**: Upscaling the provided toy example by 4x, with 72 frames, a width of 426, and a height of 240, requires around 39GB of VRAM using the default settings.
 If you encounter an OOM problem, you can set a smaller frame_length in inference_sr.sh.
 We recommend using a GPU with at least 24GB of VRAM to run this project.

+**Python Environment**: This project requires Python 3.10.

+**NumPy Version**: This project requires NumPy < 2.0.
+It has been tested with NumPy 1.26.4.
+Please ensure you have a compatible version installed.

 ```
 ## git clone this repository
 git clone https://github.com/anhtdang92/Curstar.git